How to Prevent Deleted Files Being Recovered on Mac

 Step 2.
 Choose Files

-Switch to the "Shredder" option and you can look up the brief introduction to this function.
-Now, click "Choose Path" to locate and select files/folders you want to permanently delete.
+Switch to the "Eraser" option and you can look up the brief introduction to this function.
+Now, click "Select Files" to locate and select files/folders you want to permanently delete.
 All selected ones will be shown in the table.
 Please check several times and ensure that there are the right choices.

 Step 3.
 Say Goodbye to Files